tholiang/dragonfly/docs/implementation/engine/schemes.md

 # Schemes

+a scheme is, in essence, a mechanism to edit a scene

 scheme handle much of the input and rendering flow between the datatypes and kernel pipelines - facilitating the user-data relationship

 schemes reference a single scene that is being edited. all access and changes made to the scene are done through schemes, so that scenes are sheltered from direct change